Ralph Nading Hill

 Ralph Nading Hill (September 19, 1917 – December 10, 1987) was a Vermont writer and preservationist.
+He was a 1939 graduate of Dartmouth College.

-Hill's books include The Winooski, Heartway of Vermont (1949), which viewed Vermont through the lens of the river known to the Algonquians as "The Onion River" and Sidewheeler Saga, a book about the steamboat Ticonderoga, the last sidewheel steamer on Lake Champlain.
+Hill's books include The Winooski, Heartway of Vermont (1949), a book in the Rivers of America Series which viewed Vermont through the lens of the river known to the Algonquians as "The Onion River" and Sidewheeler Saga, a book about the steamboat Ticonderoga, the last sidewheel steamer on Lake Champlain.
 Hill worked on the boat, which traveled between Vermont and New York across Lake Champlain, for three years.